Winter tyres are made of a special rubber compound that offers maximum grip on the road during colder, wet and snowy weather.

 There's no set date to put on winter tyres.
 They're recommended when the weather drops consistently below 7°C.

 The Met Office officially defines winter as December to February.
-Or you could follow European guidance which is to switch from October to Easter.
+Or you could follow European guidance to switch from October to Easter.

 Winter tyres are good when it’s cold